20% discount for founders on many SME insurance products

 Swibeco is the digital platform for staff benefits in Switzerland - it's worth it for you and your team.
 With Swibeco, you can benefit from discounts from more than 150 top Swiss companies, helping you to save costs.
 Another plus is that Swibeco is a fixed component of AXA's daily sickness benefits insurance which is why we pay the usage fees for you.

-• 5h free legal advice
+• Five hours free legal advice

 With AXA commercial legal protection insurance, founders benefit from five hours of free legal advice every year from AXA-ARAG lawyers and attorneys.
 Whether it concerns a change of legal form or tips about problems with the landlord, our experts are a strong partner when you set up, during crises and when you get started with your business.